macbetthh/readme_generator/README.md

 ---

 ## Usage
-Follow these steps to generate your README file -- see Screeshots for visual based examples:
+Follow these steps to generate your README file -- see [Screenshots](#screenshots) for visual based examples:

 1. **Start the Application:**
 &nbsp;